-- Describe the expected outputs and the potential outcomes to communities, the economy, and the environment. - Describe how the project supports the Agency's priorities described in the Executive Summary section. - Describe how progress toward achieving the expected outputs - Please note that the performance measures need to be reported on in every Performance Progress Report submitted.
-If performance goals are not being met, a detailed explanation of why they are not being met should be included in the report. - 5.
-Priority Listing for Multiple Projects: If multiple projects are being proposed, please provide a listing of the proposed projects in order of priority.
-An example is provided below:
+- Describe the expected outputs and the potential outcomes to communities, the economy, and the environment. - Describe how the project supports the Agency's priorities described in the Executive Summary section. - Describe how progress toward achieving the expected outputs and social, economic, and environmental outcomes will be tracked and measured.

+Please note that the performance measures need to be reported on in every Performance Progress Report submitted.
+If performance goals are not being met, a detailed explanation of why they are not being met should be included in the report.